The truth about hair growth

 Hair growth and therefore their life is cyclical.
 It takes place in three stages:

-1. The anagen phase (growth)
+- The anagen (growth) phase

-2. The catagen phase (pause)
+- The catagen phase (pause)

-3. The telogen phase (fall)
+- The telogen phase (shedding)

-The different life stages of a hair
+The different stages of hair life

 How to stimulate hair growth?